miphreal/python-logdog/README.rst

 Why?

 - tail log files and forward them to web in runtime
-- dynamically parse and process logs
+- dynamically parse and (pre)process logs
-- aggregating and collecting logs
+- aggregate and collect logs
 - alerting